 Data captured by Umwelt to date indicate clustering occurs, within and adjacent the Disturbance Footprint (Figure 1.2).
 This information has been used to inform design with the intent to avoid dense patches or in the very least minimise impacts.
-This is evident with the Development Corridor projected to support 6,021 plants while the Disturbance Footprint is projected to impact on 3,727 plants.
-This number of plants suggests the cycads in the area are a viable and significant population and that Mount Hopeful is a newly discovered viable and significant population.
-Within the wider Study Area the number of cycads potentially present is projected to be 141,392.
+The number of plants in both the Study Area and Disturbance Footprint suggests the cycads in the area are a viable and significant population and that Mount Hopeful is a newly discovered viable and significant population.